 Love songs have a very uncanny way of talking directly to our hearts.
 Even if we don’t have a hand in the composition and writing of the song, we still feel moved by the lyrics and the melodies of the song.
-Love songs can be a very powerful cocktail that gets us drunk of emotions.
+Love songs can be a very powerful cocktail that gets us drunk with emotions.
 It can also be a wonderful tool for imagining or reliving the different pleasures (and pains) we have come to associate with being in love.

-You don’t have to prepare a sonnet or a villanelle just to impress or to profess your love for someone.
+You don’t have to prepare a sonnet or a villanelle just to impress or profess your love for someone.
 There’s also no need to write a lengthy letter that only confuses the reader about what you really want.
 Let the beautiful melodies of the guitar and the heartfelt lyrics of the love song do the talking.
 Start with these easy love songs to play on guitar and get ready to feel deeply in love all over again.

-Here is a list of Easy Love Songs to Play on Guitar
+List of Easy Love Songs to Play on Guitar

 1. Stand by Me by Ben E. King